Academic Freedom in the Age of Conformity: Chatting with Joanna Williams

 Interview by Greg Scorzo

 Joanna Williams is the education editor of the controversial online magazine, Spiked.
-She’s also a lecturer in higher education at the University of Kent.
+She’s was also a lecturer in higher education at the University of Kent.
 Her work fascinates me because of the way it deals with something very dear to me: the functioning of higher education.
 Her work doesn’t do what writing on higher education typically does: it doesn’t equate education with the ability of all students to have an equal social and economic standing.
 It doesn’t speak on behalf of “oppressed groups” with the authorial voice of some kind of Marxism.
 Most importantly, Joanna’s work combines a passion for free thought and speech with an unusually empowering message: In higher education, people should be treated as individuals; not victims, in virtue of the unchosen demographics they find themselves in.

 Such an empowering message is inspiring because of the human potential it allows for.
 It allows for the best arguments to win out in debates where not all the participants have an equal amount of social or economic power.
 Of course, this is the point where many would claim her work is naïve.
 They would say that any rational discourse can only produce decent conclusions in a democracy if society is already egalitarian.
 What this cynicism ignores is the extent to which history proves this view wrong.
 Things didn’t start getting better only after the push in Western society towards equal rights.
 Human society has always improved when better ideas become more persuasive than their alternatives.
 If it weren’t for this fact, there would be no push for equal rights.